silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 ```

 Login abilities, IP whitelisting, and Basic Authentication all imply the content varies per user.
 All header-driven
-content changes need to be properly highlighted via a _Vary_ response header (which will automatically reduce to the
+changes to your response content need to be properly highlighted via a _Vary_ response header (which will automatically reduce to the
 "Light" cache level).

-Additionally, if you are serving both https and http from the same instance, you need to vary on _X-Forwarded-Protocol_
-because of the `BaseURL` differences and the CWP network layout.
-You won't currently be able to use full caching on such
-double-protocol sites.

 Keep in mind the more of these you specify, the more cache variations you'll create.
 More variations make it less likely
 that your visitors will get a cached response.